Book winter direct, get ¥10,000 guest experience credit Learn More

 The onsen at Kazahana offers uninterrupted views of Mount Yotei, pairing restorative soaks with one of Hokkaido's most iconic landscapes.

 Niseko in September comes with a big plus: sweeping views of Mount Yotei are at its sharpest in the dry autumn air.
+Hiking trails are open, and the best koyo spots and autumn leaves hikes around Niseko start turning at the higher elevations from late September.
 The pace also slows between seasons, allowing for a pure immersion.
 Hiking trails are open, the golf courses are quieter, the onsen circuit becomes more appealing when the air turns cooler than before.
 Padel courts and cycling routes both benefit from fewer crowds too.

 If a private onsen chalet is on the table — Corniche HirafuYuki SugiTsubasaKazahana — this is the season to justify it.
 Couples and smaller groups are well served by condotel apartments with private onsens such as Niseko Kyo.